 The Columbia Law School Human Rights Institute (HRI) affords researchers, students, and employees the opportunity to engage with a rich professional and academic environment while contributing their specific skills and talents to the mission of the Institute.
-Engagement opportunities range from fellowships, residencies, and management vacancies, to symposia and internships:
+Engagement opportunities range from fellowships and residencies to management vacancies and internships:

 HRI strongly encourage applications from persons living and/or educated outside the United States, people of color, women, LGBTQI persons, and persons with disabilities.
 It is part of Columbia University, which is an Equal Opportunity / Affirmative Action employer – Race/ Gender/ Disability/ Veteran.